 Bayer is facing over 1,500 lawsuits from women who were injured when Mirena perforated their uterus, migrated into their abdomen, and needed surgery to remove.
-In early 2014, at least 9 lawsuits were filed by women who had brain injuries after taking Mirena.
+In early 2018, hundreds of lawsuits were filed by women who had brain injuries after taking Mirena.

 Brain injuries linked to Mirena IUD include:

 - Benign Intracranial Hypertension

 These women allege that Bayer failed to warn that levonorgestrel, the hormone in Mirena, has been associated with dozens of cases of brain diseases that elevate cerebrospinal fluid levels, increasing pressure on the brain.

 Mirena Class Action Lawsuit / MDL